© Sébastien Duijndam pour Action contre la Faim

 Your questions, our answers

-In contrast, an inheritance gift does not require the involvement of a notary.
+In contrast, a legacy gift does not require the involvement of a notary.
 It is a classic gift of all or part of an inheritance, and is entitled to the same tax benefits as a gift in memory of a loved one.

 There are various donation channels available, but not all organizations are authorized to receive every type of gift.
 We recommend contacting the organization you wish to support to learn about the specific procedures that apply.
 This will help you choose the donation method that best suits you.